kworkflow/patch-hub/paper/paper.md

 ### Patchset rendering

 For every patchset, users can view its metadata, which includes the title, author, patchset version, and the number of _Reviewed-by_, _Tested-by_, and _Acked-by_ tags it has received.
 Users can also inspect each individual patch within the patchset, as well as the patchset's cover letter.
 For each patch, the commit message and the _code diff_ can be viewed using different renderers for syntax highlighting and colorization.
-This allows users to track the current review state of each patch and conduct their own review efficiently without the need to set up tools like `mutt` and do manual integrations with Lore.
+This approach enables users to track the current review state of each patch and conduct their own review efficiently, without the need to set up tools like `mutt` and perform manual integrations with Lore.

 ![Patchset preview and management screen.](figures/patchset-preview.png)